smithy-lang/smithy/docs/source-2.0/guides/building-models/build-config.rst

         added as sources.
 Sources are relative to the configuration file.
     * - imports
       - ``[string]``
-      - Provides a list of relative imports to combine into a single model.
-        Imports are a kind of local dependency: they aren't considered part of model being built, but are required to build the model.
+      - Provides a list of model files and directories to load when validating and building the model.
+Imports are a local dependency: they are not considered part of model package being built, but are required to build the model package.
+Models added through ``imports`` are not present in the output of the built-in ``sources`` plugin.

         When a directory is encountered, all files in the entire directory tree are imported.
-Note that build systems MAY choose to rely on other mechanisms for importing models and forming a composite model.
 Imports defined at the top-level are used in every projection.
 Imports are relative to the configuration file.
     * - projections
       - ``map<string, object>``
       - A map of projection names to projection configurations.